 By Morgan Cairns

-“We’re always trying to uproot the current narrative.
-In Canada, coloured women, we’re not that visible.
-And then in hip-hop, there aren’t any women.
-So we’re trying to uproot that narrative.
-And then in India, we’re from South India, that’s not really present either in the Indian narrative.
-It’s always North India.
-So it always feels like we’ve been disrupting whatever space we’re in,” comments Priya.
+“Then in hip-hop, there aren’t many women, so we’re trying to uproot that narrative; and then in India, we’re from South India, that’s not really present either in the Indian narrative, it’s always North India.
+So it always feels like we’ve been disrupting whatever space we’re in.”

-“The heart and soul of [Cartel Madras] was born way before us, with women in our family, generations ago, who were feminists in the 20th century, asking all these questions”
+“The heart and soul of [Cartel Madras] was born way before us, with women in our family, generations ago, who were feminists in the 20th century, asking all these questions.”

 “Anyone can listen to our music, but when you’re a girl and you hear our music, you know.
 You know exactly what we’re talking about,” comments Priya.

-“Using hip-hop as a tool to give those people a voice and agency, is something we’ve always seen as a good idea.
+“Using hip-hop as a tool to give those people a voice and agency is something we’ve always seen as a good idea.
 A really cool way to allow people to exist, to feel better, and to help make change,” adds Bhagya.

-Party rap with a perspective, these slick beats are punctuated with lightning-fast raps and smooth-as-silk vocals.
-Riffing off real life experiences, the duos lyrics veer towards the anecdotal, including summertime jam, 17th Ave.
-With shout-outs to The Ship and Anchor, And Ricardo’s rum bar, this retelling of a rowdy night out turned one-night stand.
+Party rap with perspective, these slick beats are punctuated with lightning-fast raps and smooth-as-silk vocals.
+Riffing off real life experiences, the duos lyrics veer towards the anecdotal, such as the summertime jam, “17th Ave.”
+With shoutouts to The Ship and Anchor and Ricardo’s Hideaway, this retelling of a rowdy night out turned one-night stand.

 “As women, we can also say all those things.
 We can objectify men, and we should.
 We constantly should, and that’s something we’re really trying to do in our music.”

 “Hip-hop has kinda felt like final frontier,” muses Priya.
-“If we can make it in hip-hop as coloured, ethnic, women from Calgary, that would be incredible.”
+“Like, if we can make it in hip-hop as coloured, ethnic, women from Calgary, that would be incredible.”

 Cartel Madras will play the BeatRoute issue release party at Local 510 on Thursday, Feb.
-8.Cartel Madras, hip hop, Indo-Canadian, Local 510
+8, and the Nite Owl on March 3 [Calgary] as part of Femme Wave Presents: Too Attached.Cartel Madras, hip hop, Indo-Canadian, Local 510